failmap/failmap/docs/source/topics/development/development.md

 If you don't want to use Direnv be sure to source the `.envrc` file manually every time you want to work on the project:

     . .envrc

+## Python dependencies managment / Poetry

+Dependencies and settings for this project are managed using Poetry and a projectfile (`pyproject.toml`), this replaces the traditional `setup.py` and `requirements.txt` files.

+With Poetry all project build settings as well as the dependencies are placed in the projectfile.
+Dependencies can be added manually to the file or using `poetry add <packagename>`.

+Package version contraints in the projectfile should be as coarse as possible, preferrably pinned on major release.

+After adding/changing dependencies in the projectfile the lockfile (`poetry.lock`) should be updated.
+This is done using the command `poetry lock` (and is done implicitly by `poetry add`).
+Locking causes Poetry to resolve dependencies for all packages (best fit to the given version constraints) and record the resolved package versions in the lockfile.

+The lockfile is then commited into Git along with the changes in the projectfile.
+Since only the lockfile is used to install dependencies, every build using this commit with have the exact same versions of packages.
+But with the constraints in the projectfile it is trivial to update all dependencies (eg: for security) at regular interval.

+Poetry splits dependencies into application and development dependencies.
+Development dependencies are to be used for packages that are only needed in development, like linting tools, debug plugins, etc.

+Extra's also work in Poetry.
+This is done by adding packages as 'optional' and then specifying them in and Extra in the `tool.poetry.extras` section.

+For detailed information please refer to: https://github.com/sdispater/poetry

+For daily usage:

+    poetry add <packagename> # add and install a new package poetry remove <packagename> # remove and install package

+    poetry add --dev <packagename> # add and install package but as a development dependency

+    poetry install # install all dependencies from lockfile

+    poetry install --dev # install only application dependencies (and not development dependencies)

+    poetry update # update and install all dependencies to latest version (within their contraints) and update lockfile

+    poetry show --tree # show the package dependency tree

+    poetry show --outdated # show packages requiring an update